Ehanlion/mist_obsidian_mobile/1. Dungeons/First Compound, battle.md

 - (2), Tide Turner: [[#The High Priestess]] turns into water, dissolving and reappearing 30 feet away in an unoccupied location.
 Creatures within 10 feet of where she left must make a DC 13 Strength save or take (1d10) bludgeoning damage and be pushed back 10 feet.
 Gain 20 temp hit points.

 **Held Items**
-- Some sort of powerful, magic amulet that grants augmentation to her spellcasting.
 - A magic coral hunk from [[Karak-Ulgurath]], denoting her power and her ordained and powerful nature.
 This is *cursed* but can reveal powerful information about the truth of [[Karak-Ulgurath]].
-- Tidal Armor or sorts, wearable by a caster.

 **Spellcasting:** Level 13 Wizard
 **Spell-save DC:** 19, **Spell-attack Bonus**: +11